ImperialCollegeLondon/RSEBlog/docs/posts/django_permissions.md

 # Fine Tuning Django User Permissions

-*Dr Dan Davies from the Imperial RSE team has written a how-to guide based on his experiences with the Django web framework for python.
-Read the full blog post [here](https://dandavies99.github.io/posts/2021/11/django-permissions/).*
+*Read the full blog post [in Dan Davies's Blog](https://dandavies99.github.io/posts/2021/11/django-permissions/).*

 The RSE team is involved in an increasing number of software projects requiring a front-end web app.
 The main advantage to having a web app element for your research software is that users can interact with it via a web browser, without having to install anything to their local machine.
 There are of course downsides, including the need to deploy, host and maintain software somewhere suitable.
 However, there is a wide range of popular frameworks to make the whole process a lot smoother.